UKHomeOffice/dq-tf-dailytasks/README.md

 It consists of the following core elements:

 # main.tf
-  This file comprises of following resources
+  This file comprises of the following resources
   - AWS archive file
   - AWS Lambda Function
   - AWS IAM Role